shaarselhorst/vibes-only/95-designs/02-suggestion-brainstorm.md

 - **Well-defined data**: Clear data structures and relationships
 - **One-hour feasibility**: AI must be able to generate working code within 60 minutes

+### Diversity Checklist (MUST CHECK BEFORE CREATING EACH IDEA)
+Before creating any new idea, verify:
+- [ ] This idea is in a different major category than the last 2-3 ideas
+- [ ] This idea has different core functionality than existing ideas
+- [ ] This idea targets a different user motivation or use case
+- [ ] This idea explores a new domain or interest area
+- [ ] This idea doesn't duplicate the pattern of recent ideas

 ---

 *Remember: The goal is to inspire users to build something meaningful to them, not to overwhelm them with complex requirements.
-Every idea should feel achievable and exciting.*
+Every idea should feel achievable and exciting.